stlartworks/stlartworks.github.io/_posts/2015-11-09-holiday-cards-are-here.md

 ---
 layout: post
-title: Holiday cards are here!
+title: Holiday cards are here
 featureImg: cards-001.jpg
 teaser: 'Are you ready for the holidays?
 With Hanukkah only a few weeks away, and Christmas a few weeks later, **NOW** is the time to order your holiday cards!'
 homepage: true